HyperGAN/HyperGAN/CONTRIBUTING.md

 # Current state

+HyperGAN is in open beta and available to everyone under the MIT license.

+We welcome help from everyone.

-There are backends to add, deployment targets to hit.
-We could use help all across the stack.
-If you are an ML engineer you can help by implementing a paper.
-If you are an enthusiast, share your creations.
-And developers, we'd love to see what you create.
+If you are an ML engineer(or study) you can help by implementing a paper.
+If you are an enthusiast or developer, we'd love to see what you create.

 # Custom models

 If you would like to contact us about building custom models please email martyn.garcia AT gmail.com.